V/Line: Fares

+Until the introduction of the fare cap in March 2023, a single V/line economy fare could range up to $68.60 (March 2023 cost), and $137.20 for a daily economy fare.
+A limited number of V/Line services also had first class seating which required the payment of an upgrade fee (up to $8.60 in March 2023) on top of the standard economy fare.
 During the 2022 state election, the Victorian government promised to cap all V/Line fares to $9.20 for daily travel and $4.60 for concession card holders, regardless of distance travelled.
 This would make V/Line fares cost the same as a daily fare for travel with Metropolitan Melbourne, and represented the largest cut in fares in the system's history.
+The differentiation between economy class and first class seating, as well as the upgrade fee for first class seating, would also be abolished.
 A daily peak fare from Bendigo would be cut from $68.80 to $9.20, while Ballarat would be cut from $45.60 and Geelong from $27.60.
 An overnight trip to Swan Hill would be cut from a total cost of $92 to $18.40, as it requires two daily fares.

-In early 2023, the state government announced the changes would take effect on 31st of March 2023.
+In early 2023, the state government announced the changes would take effect on 31 March 2023.
+The weekend and public holiday daily cap of $6.70 also took effect.
+However, the fare cap only applied to travel within the state and to interstate within 60 km from the Victorian border.
+Single fares for interstate travel further than 60 km from the border were still reduced, with a daily interstate surcharge of $21.80 applied to a single daily fare, for a reduced maximum total daily fare of $31.

 Concerns were raised by public transport advocates that the system would struggle to cope with the expected increase in patronage from the fare cap, particularly during off-peak times and weekends.
 During the election the government promised an extra 23 new VLocity trains and an increase in weekend V/Line frequencies, but these were not expected until 2024.
+In the first week of the new fare system, the V/Line network carried 420,000 passengers.

+As of 1 January 2024, the daily fare cap is $10.60, $5.30 for concession card holders, and the weekend and public holiday cap is $7.20.
+The daily interstate surcharge for interstate travel further than 60 km from the Victorian border is $24.60, for a maximum total of $35.20 for a single daily fare.